mohansatwikn/NewsletterSignup/README.md

 User can sign up to my newsletter by entering their details.
-The page sends post request to server with the data filled by user.
+The page sends post request to server(app.js) with the data filled by user.
 The server sends user data to my mailchimp account through mailchimp api.